 At his Ohio State pro day, Togiai measured in at around 6-foot-1.5 and 296 pounds.
 With that size, he logged a 5.01 40-yard dash, a 32-inch vertical, a 105-inch broad jump, a 7.2 three-cone time, and a whopping 40 reps on the bench.
 These numbers only confirm Togiai’s exciting blend of power and explosiveness, and they legitimize his Day 2 upside in the NFL Draft.

 Tommy Togiai’s best fits in the 2021 NFL Draft

-In an Ohio State draft class that includes Justin Fields, Wyatt Davis, Chris Olave, Shaun Wade, Pete Werner, Josh Myers, and Jonathon Cooper, among others, Togiai is trending toward the top.
+In an Ohio State draft class that includes Justin Fields, Wyatt Davis, Baron Browning, Pete Werner, Josh Myers, Shaun Wade, and Jonathon Cooper, among others, Togiai is trending toward the top.
 He’s still comfortably in the middle of the group.
 However, he’s worked himself into the Day 2 range with his impressive play in 2020.